Nevermind-s/Fast-Furious-Autonomous/README.md

 ## Dataset

 The dataset is generated using the udacity self driving simulator.
-It stores every frame while recording through 3 cameras (left, center, right), it also saves un a .csv file all the action taken by the driver (steering, throttle, reverse, speed)
+It stores every frame while recording through 3 cameras (left, center, right), it also saves a .csv file of all actions taken by the driver (steering, throttle, reverse, speed)

 - Speed : a value between [0,30] expressing mph
 - Throttle : a value between [0.0, 1.0], 1 means not throttling at all